hyperledger-labs/fabric-builder-k8s/README.md

 Proof of concept Fabric builder for Kubernetes

+Status: it should just about work now but there are a few issues to iron out (and tests to write) before it's properly usable!

 ## Deploying with k8s test network

 The k8s builder can be used with the [k8s test network](https://github.com/hyperledger/fabric-samples/tree/main/test-network-k8s).